Canton, Massachusetts

 No. This is a multi-step process.
 Following the favorable April ballot vote, the next step was Canton's Annual Town Meeting on May 12, where voters approved Article 27 by a simple majority — authorizing the Select Board to file a home rule petition with the Massachusetts legislature, seeking an exemption from the state law governing the timing of local elections.

-The voters have spoken.
+Canton's voters have spoken.
 The Select Board voted unanimously to file the Home Rule Petition, which was introduced in the legislature as Senate Bill 2605 on September 15, 2025.
-The bill is now before the Joint Committee on Election Laws, with a public hearing scheduled for October 21, 2025.
+The bill was referred to the Joint Committee on Election Laws, which held a public hearing on October 21, 2025.
+Subsequently, Senator Feeney initiated a redraft of the initially filed Home Rule Petition (Senate Bill 2605) and filed Senate Bill 2937 to establish a special commission to study the feasibility of synchronizing Canton's municipal elections with statewide elections.
+S.2937 has been submitted to the Senate Ways and Means Committee, which has until the end of the legislative session on July 31, 2026 to act on it.

 The Town Clerk has publicly expressed support for the goal of increasing voter turnout, while also raising good-faith concerns and identifying legitimate operational challenges that would need to be addressed before any change could be implemented.
 These issues will require careful planning and collaboration among many stakeholders in crafting the specifics of a home rule petition.